theTushar-dot/CSD/README.md

 - openCV: 4.10.0
 - scikit-image: 0.24.0

-## Usage
-Arguments discription of main.py to generate the image
+## Arguments discription of main.py

 		--seed: Sets the seed for random number generation to ensure reproducibility of results.
 		--use_cuda: If specified, the program will utilize GPU acceleration for computations.